 What is a VPN?

-A VPN is a powerful and versatile tool that can make it nearly impossible for someone to snoop on your network or track you as you browse the web.
-How does a VPN work?
-Put simply, a VPN creates an encrypted connection between your device and a server operated by the VPN provider, which accesses the internet on your behalf.
+A virtual private network is a powerful and versatile tool.
+It can make it nearly impossible for someone to snoop on your network or track you as you browse the web.
+How does a VPN service work?
+Put simply, a VPN creates an encrypted connection between your device and a server.
+The server is operated by a VPN service provider, which accesses the internet on your behalf.
 This effectively creates a secure tunnel for your online activities to pass through.
 As well as creating this safe tunnel, a VPN also masks your computer’s IP address making it harder for outsiders, including advertisers and your internet service provider (ISP), to track you online.

 This is especially useful when you’re accessing public Wi-Fi networks, such as the ones at coffee shops, airports, hotels or onboard airplanes via in-flight Wi-Fi.
-Since performing online activities such as banking, shopping or email on public Wi-Fi networks makes you especially vulnerable to identity and data theft, a VPN can mitigate these risks by preventing other users on the same Wi-Fi hotspot from intercepting your web traffic.
+Performing online activities such as banking, shopping or email on public Wi-Fi networks makes you especially vulnerable to identity and data theft.
+A virtual private network can mitigate these risks by preventing other users on the same Wi-Fi hotspot from intercepting your web traffic.

 A VPN can also securely connect you to your company’s network, even when you’re outside the office.
 So it’s an invaluable tool for working remotely, as you can access the company intranet or email from anywhere with a reliable internet connection, without any additional security risks.